MoniPar/reclaimed-treasures/README.md

 The Eight sprint was originally set to tackle the 4 user stories from different Epics (displayed in the image above) as well as a bug I found while testing the product stock functionality.
 Another user story was created for the product review functionality which was added to this sprint as displayed in the second image above.

-With this sprint completed the project was deployed again this time with the media files in the S3 bucket.
+With this sprint completed, the project was deployed again, this time with the media files in the S3 bucket.

 Completed User Stories: